jovanliuc/java-families-docs/mybatis/mybatis-simple-usage-guide.md

 [Back to Home](../README.md#mybatis)
-# The Overview of MyBatis Simple Usage
+# The Overview of MyBatis Simple Usage Guide
 Here's a simple usage guide for MyBatis:

 1. Define your database schema: Before you can